 The Drivers Board accommodates the motor drivers.
 As each camera unit contains three motors, 48 line drivers are required to feed the main and the redundant phases of all motors.
-Driving the motors directly from the +28 V S/C power rail requires electrical isolation of the motor switches from the remaining electronics by optocouplers.
+Driving the motors directly from the +28 V spacecraft primary power rail requires electrical isolation of the motor switches from the remaining electronics by optocouplers.

-13.2 Controller FPGA description
+13.2.
+CONTROLLER FPGA